arcadiafalcone/generate-iso-dates/README.txt

 ## README for generate_iso_dates_git.py
-## Script by Arcadia Falcone, arcadiafalcone@gmail.com
+## Script by Arcadia Falcone, arcadiafalcone at gmail
 ## Updated 2014-05-16